 Tatiana Doronina is a popular Soviet and Russian film and theater actress, theater director, People’s Artist of the USSR (1981).
-The actress was awarded the Order of Merit for the Fatherland (3rd class – 11 June 2003; 4th class – 23 October 1998), and Order of Honor (8 September 2008).
+You know, the actress was awarded the Order of Merit for the Fatherland (3rd class – 11 June 2003; 4th class – 23 October 1998), and Order of Honor (8 September 2008).

-After graduating the famous Moscow Art Theater, she returned to Leningrad and joined the Bolshoi Drama Theatre headed by Georgy Tovstonogov.
+The girl studied at the Moscow Art Theatre.
+The future actress studied together with Oleg Basilashvili and Evgeny Evstigneev.
+Then she returned to Leningrad and joined the Bolshoi Drama Theatre headed by Georgy Tovstonogov.

-Among her best roles played on the stage are Sofia in Woe from Wit, Masha in Chekhov’s Three Sisters, Lushka in Virgin Soil Upturned by Mikhail Sholokhov, Nadia in the play My Elder Sister and Natasha in the play by Edvard Radzinsky, known as the Once Again About Love, Arkadina in The Sea-Gull by Chekhov, Dulcinea del Toboso in the play by Alexander Volodin, Queen Elizabeth of England and Mary Stuart in Vivat Regina.
+Among her best roles played on the stage are Sofia in Woe from Wit, Masha in Chekhov’s Three Sisters, Lushka in Virgin Soil Upturned by Mikhail Sholokhov, Nadia in the play My Elder Sister and Natasha in the play by Edvard Radzinsky.
+Also she played Arkadina in The Sea-Gull by Chekhov, Dulcinea del Toboso in the play by Alexander Volodin, Queen Elizabeth of England and Mary Stuart in Vivat Regina.

-One of her most famous movie roles is Once More about Love, in which she plays a flight attendant.
+One of her most famous movie roles is the role of a flight attendant in the film Once More about Love.

-Tatiana wrote the book Diary of Actress (the first edition was released in 1998, the second in 2005).
+By the way, Tatiana wrote the book Diary of Actress (the first edition was released in 1998, and the second in 2005).

 Drama and theater critic, Professor of the Leningrad Theatre Institute, Anatoly Yufit became Tatiana’s second husband.
 He was 10 years older than the actress.

-Later Doronina was married to playwright Edvard Radzinsky and actor Boris Khimichev.
+Later Doronina married playwright Edvard Radzinsky and then actor Boris Khimichev.